Krzysztof Piesiewicz: Career in politics

 Piesiewicz's career in electoral politics began in 1989, when he began working in the Social Movement for Solidarity Electoral Action (RS AWS) party, originally the political wing of the Solidarity union and the leading party in the center-right AWS coalition.
 In 1991 he was elected to the Polish Senate, served for two years, then returned in 1997.
 In 2002, RS AWS changed its name to RS and elected Piesiewicz as its leader; he officiated until the dissolution of the party in 2004.
 From 2005 to 2009, Piesiewicz belonged to Platforma Obywatelska's club in the Senate, but did not belong to the party itself.
 In 2011 he did not run for reelection.

-He has been described as having "lobbied hard against capital punishment, writing countless articles in the Polish press".
+He was described as having "lobbied hard against capital punishment, writing countless articles in the Polish press".

-Personal life
+Personal life and death

-He is divorced from his ex-wife Maria.
-He is Roman Catholic.
+Piesiewicz was married to Maria, but later.
+He was Roman Catholic.
+Piesiewicz died on 14 May 2026, at the age of 80.